veljko-d/filemanager/README.md

 INSTALLATION
 ---------------------------------------------------------------------------------

-After cloning project, create the "filemanager" table and run the following commands:
+Clone project, create the "filemanager" schema and run the following commands:

 composer update